speakeasy-api/openapi-directory/SDKs/walletobjects.googleapis.com/pay-passes/v1/python/README.md

 * `walletobjects_flightobject_list` - Returns a list of all flight objects for a given issuer ID.
 * `walletobjects_flightobject_patch` - Updates the flight object referenced by the given object ID.
 This method supports patch semantics.
 * `walletobjects_flightobject_update` - Updates the flight object referenced by the given object ID.

+### genericclass

+* `walletobjects_genericclass_get` - Returns the generic class with the given class ID.
+* `walletobjects_genericclass_insert` - Inserts a generic class with the given ID and properties.
+* `walletobjects_genericclass_list` - Returns a list of all generic classes for a given issuer ID.
+* `walletobjects_genericclass_patch` - Updates the generic class referenced by the given class ID.
+This method supports patch semantics.
+* `walletobjects_genericclass_update` - Updates the Generic class referenced by the given class ID.

+### genericobject

+* `walletobjects_genericobject_get` - Returns the generic object with the given object ID.
+* `walletobjects_genericobject_insert` - Inserts a generic object with the given ID and properties.
+* `walletobjects_genericobject_list` - Returns a list of all generic objects for a given issuer ID.
+* `walletobjects_genericobject_patch` - Updates the generic object referenced by the given object ID.
+This method supports patch semantics.
+* `walletobjects_genericobject_update` - Updates the generic object referenced by the given object ID.

 ### giftcardclass